Optical and transport properties of NbN thin films revisited: Optical properties

+where quantum correction exponentially vanishes at a scale $\Gamma/2$.
+This scale was fixed after its release during data fitting consistently yielded a uniform result.
+This may not be the case for much more disordered samples.\cite{neilinger2021study} The value of $\Omega$ is given by Eq. (\ref{eq:O}) and $T=300~$K, as the spectra were measured at room temperature.

-In Ref.~\onlinecite{kern2021numerical}, a similar NbN film was studied, and a conductivity peak in the UV range was determined by means of numerical extrapolation.
+In Ref.~\citenum{kern2021numerical}, a similar NbN film was studied, and a conductivity peak in the UV range was determined by means of numerical extrapolation.
 This spectral weight was attributed to inter-band transition at $\hbar\omega\approx 5-7~$eV.
-The presence of the inter-band transition, was observed through optical measurements \cite{sanjines2006electronic,ran2021stoichiometry} and various ab-initio simulation, as well.\cite{fong1972pseudopotential,pfluger1985dielectric,ran2021stoichiometry}
+The presence of the inter-band transition, was observed through optical measurements \cite{sanjines2006electronic,ran2021stoichiometry} and various ab-initio simulation, as well.\cite{fong1972pseudopotential,pfluger1985dielectric,ran2021stoichiometry} We model the 5-7 eV inter-band transition by a Lorentzian peak centered at $\omega_1$, with strength $\sigma_1$ and width $\Gamma_1$.
+Finally, we obtained the following model for the real part of the complex conductivity $\sigma_r(\omega)+i\sigma_i(\omega)$